AnomalyInnovations/serverless-lerna-yarn-starter/README.md

 ### Services

 The Serverless services are meant to be managed on their own.
+Each service is based on our [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter).
+It uses the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin (based on [Webpack](https://webpack.js.org)) to create optimized Lambda packages.

+This is good for keeping your Lambda packages small.
+But it also ensures that you can have Yarn hoist all your NPM packages to the project root.
+Without Webpack, you'll need to disable hoisting since Serverless Framework does not package the dependencies of a service correctly on its own.

 Install an NPM package inside a service.